Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Background of Distributed ML and the Paper Structure

 \section{Background of Distributed ML and the Paper Structure}

-In Sec.~II, we first describe the detailed process that how a machine learning task is executed, and then transit the centralized learning to distributed paradigms and develop a decentralized learning framework.
+In Section~\uppercase\expandafter{\romannumeral2}, we first describe the detailed process that how a machine learning task is executed, and then transit the centralized learning to distributed paradigms, and develop a decentralized learning framework.
 In addition, we provide descriptions of several widely-studied distributed learning frameworks.